DynamoDS/DesignScript/LanguageSpec.md

 v = y[5];           // v == "foo"
 ```

-When a dictionary is used in "in" clause of “[for](#heading=h.wl3kjkvppdmk)” loop, it returns all values associated with keys.
+When a dictionary is used in `in` clause of `for` loop, it returns all values associated with keys.

 ### Type conversion rules